free-feta/android/README.md

 - 📡 **Cloud-synced JSON content source** hosted on GitHub
 - 📊 **Lightweight analytics backend** (Cloudflare-based)
 - 🎨 **Responsive UI**, optimized for performance and accessibility
 - 🔒 **Privacy-friendly** — no intrusive permissions or data collection

+> ℹ️ **FreeFeta** is only accessible in Ethiopia 🇪🇹 and airtime/package free usage is only available on _Ethiotelecom_ networks

 ---